Risk Taking Mission

 Sewing Circle at OPUMC is an ecumenical group sews for charity.
 Quilts, blankets, pillowcases, and other projects have been given to organizations, families in need, as well as AOK families.
 This group likes to learn from and help each other.

-The Sewing Circle gets together on the 2nd, 4th and 5th Monday of every month!
+The Sewing Circle gets together every Monday!
 Doors open at 9:30 and close around 1:00.
 Bring your own lunch and drink.
 All are welcome.
 You could come with knitting or crocheting.
 Bring your mask.

 Questions?
 Call Carolyn (716-648-1179.)